Karlskrona: Culture and heritages

 The most important day in Karlskrona is the day before midsummer's eve.
 On that day a big fair takes place and attracts tens of thousands to visit Karlskrona.
 The fair is called Lövmarknaden (The Leaf Fair) and is very popular among the locals.

 The main square of Karlskrona is the biggest in Scandinavia.

 Every year in late July/early August a popular festival called The Sail takes place in the harbor of Karlskrona.
 Usually it is a place where families go to have something to eat and drink, and perhaps watch the sailing boats lined up at the pier.
-During the sail, the seascouts of Karlskrona will row a boat carrying torches along the docks while playing the national anthems for the visiting ships.
+During the sail, the sea scouts of Karlskrona will row a boat carrying torches along the docks while playing the national anthems for the visiting ships.

 Lately The Sail has been replaced with a festival called Skärgårdsfest.

 The old architecture together with the naval installations comprise the major tourist attractions of Karlskrona.
 The city has a pleasant atmosphere and is one of the highlights of south-east Sweden.